switchtrue/personal-blog/content/posts/firewatch-australia-part-2.md

 If requests do make it to Google Cloud then it's on a fully serverless stack.
-I would imagine the bottleneck would be Firestore but interestingly the documentation for Firestore doesn't mention limits on reads, but the [writes limits are 10,000 per second][7] which I don't think I'd ever exceed.
+I would imagine the bottleneck would be Firestore but interestingly the documentation for Firestore doesn't mention limits on reads, however the [writes limits are 10,000 per second][7] which I don't think I'd ever exceed.

 This isn't a silver bullet either, the data in Firewatch Australia just happens to lend itself very